wooorm/is-alphabetical/readme.md

 ## API

-This package exports the following identifiers: `isAlphabetical`.
+This package exports the following identifier: `isAlphabetical`.
 There is no default export.

 ### `isAlphabetical(character|code)`